How Much do Companies Lose in Digital Ad Fraud Each Year?

 The common types of digital ad fraud are:

 - Traffic sourcing: Using bots that pretend to be actual human traffic, fraudsters sell bulk impressions to publishers at low costs.
 Bot fraud in digital advertising is one of the most used types of ad fraud.

 - Ghost sites: Using fake websites as primary hosts on programmatic ad exchange platforms, fraudsters get money by generating fake impressions via click fraud.

-- SDK spoofing – Software Development Kit (SDK) spoofing involves the creation of bots in an app that send fake clicks and installs to the respective MMP (mobile measurement partner) which counts them as genuine.
+- SDK spoofing – Software Development Kit (SDK) spoofing involves the creation of bots in an app that sends fake clicks and installs to the respective MMP (mobile measurement partner) which counts them as genuine.

 - Domain spoofing: This is when a low-quality website is misinterpreted as a high-quality platform to gain substantial programmatic bids.
 By forging the actual value of the website, fraudsters get away with higher CPM (cost-per-mille) than what it’s really worth.